 The date of the annual business meeting shall be set by the Steering Committee.
 The purpose of the meeting shall include the presentation of formal reports of task forces, election of officers, filling of vacancies for the Steering Committee, and acting on all business brought before the meeting.

-The Officers of the Steering Committee will be responsible for developing the annual business meeting agenda and distributing it at least 5 calendar days prior to the meeting.
+The Officers of the Steering Committee will be responsible for developing the annual business meeting agenda.

 SECTION 2.
 Other Meetings.